BIG BUDGET ACTIVITY: JOURNEY TO ROTTNEST ISLAND

-Quokkas.
-Need we say more?
-People come to Western Australia from all over the world to meet these friendly marsupials that are known to love humans and are happy to come right up to them.
-The only place you’ll find them in the wild is on Rottnest Island, but the adorable critters aren’t the only attractions in this magical place.
-Only a short trip from Perth, Rottnest boasts picturesque white sand beaches, secluded coves and other wildlife including dolphins, seals and native birds.
+Keen to check out the adorable quokkas you’ve seen all over Instagram?
+The only place you can find them in the wild is on Rottnest Island in Western Australia!
+Just a short trip from Perth, Rottnest is full of beautiful white sand beaches, secluded coves and other wildlife including dolphins, seals and native birds.
 Here, you can snorkel, dive, swim, fish and kayak – and maybe even get that perfect quokka selfie!

-Being such a popular and breathtaking spot, trips to Rottnest can be expensive, but if you’re going to splurge on something, it should be this.
+Because it’s such a popular and breathtaking spot, a trip to Rottnest can be expensive.
+But we think that if you’re going to spend your money on something, it should be this.

 CHECK OUT PERTH ZOO

-Perth Zoo is one of the best in the country.
-See rare animals from all over the world, from the Sumatran Orangutan to the Southern white rhinoceros, as well as pretty much every Aussie animal.
-If you don’t get to Rottnest, this is also your chance to see a quokka!
+Perth Zoo is one of the best zoos in Australia.
+Here, you can check out rare animals from all over the world, including the Sumatran Orangutan, the Southern white rhinoceros, and pretty much every single Aussie animal.
+If you can’t get to Rottnest, this is also your chance to meet a quokka!

-You can get a concession ticket for $25 or an adult ticket for $32 – and it’s definitely worth it.
-Your entry fee helps support important wildlife conservation initiatives, sustainability efforts and education programs.
-So, embrace your inner child and head on down to Perth Zoo for endless delights and joy, and make a difference while you do.
+You can get a concession ticket for $25 or an adult ticket for $32 – and the price is definitely worth it.
+Your entry fee is an incredibly valuable donation to the zoo that helps support wildlife conservation initiatives, sustainability efforts and education programs.

-You’ll find Western Australia’s oldest wine-growing region just 30 minutes out of Perth.
-Swan Valley is not accessible by foot, so you’ll need to make a tiny investment in transport –get the train to Guildford from Perth CBD and then pick up a taxi or Uber, or join a tour.
+Western Australia’s oldest wine-growing region is located just 30 minutes from Perth.
+Swan Valley isn’t accessible by foot, so you’ll need to pay for transport.
+Get the train from Perth CBD to Guildford and pick up a taxi or Uber, or join an organised tour.
 Once you’re there, you can relax and enjoy a day of wine-tasting.
-Hop from winery to winery as you taste some of the best wines in the country.
-Soak it all up with gourmet food made with fresh produce, from fine dining to pub dishes.
+Hop from winery to winery as you try some of the best wines in the state – and possibly even the country!
+You can also taste the region’s gourmet food made with fresh local produce, with everything from fine dining to pub dishes available.

-With outdoor concerts, summer markets, wildlife encounters and masterclasses, you’ll never get bored in the Swan Valley.
-You could spend nothing after you arrive and still have the time of your life – but it’s definitely worth taking home a souvenir or two.
+The Swan Valley is home to outdoor concerts, summer markets, wildlife encounters and masterclasses, meaning an endless array of things to do.
+You could even spend nothing after you arrive and still have an awesome time – but it’s definitely worth taking home a souvenir or two.

-Just 45 minutes south of Perth and a five-minute ferry ride across stunning Shoalwater Bay, Penguin Island is a must-do Perth day trip – it is home to 1,200 adorable fairy penguins.
-While they spend most of the daytime out at sea, you could be lucky to spot a few in the wild.
-Otherwise, there is a dedicated enclosure for rescue penguins, where you can watch feedings three times a day and learn all about these amazing little creatures.
-There’s also swimming, bird-spotting, prime picnic spots, and cruises that let you check out seals and dolphins.
+Penguin Island is a must-do Perth day trip, just 45 minutes south of Perth and a five-minute ferry ride across stunning Shoalwater Bay.
+As its name suggests, the island is home to 1,200 adorable fairy penguins.
+While they spend most of the daytime out at sea, you might be lucky to see a few in the wild on your trip.
+Otherwise, check out the dedicated enclosure for rescue penguins, where you can watch feedings three times a day and learn all about these cute little creatures.
+There’s also swimming, bird-spotting, picnic spots and cruises where you can spot seals and dolphins.

-With ferry tickets from $18, a day trip to Penguin Island is the perfect way to spend a day without breaking the bank.
+With ferry tickets from $18, a day trip to Penguin Island is an incredibly affordable way to spend the day.

-If you’re looking for magnificence and culture but don’t feel like spending a single cent, look no further than Kings Park.
+If you’re looking for natural beauty but don’t feel like spending any money, Kings Park is your best bet.
 Rich in Aboriginal and European history, it’s the most popular destination in Western Australia.
 In fact, it’s visited by five million people each year.
 The best part?
 Entry costs nothing.
-Lose track of time wandering around the park’s 400 hectares, two-thirds of which is protected bushland.
-Enjoy sweeping views of Perth and snap plenty of great pictures for Instagram.
+Spend the day wandering around the park’s 400 hectares, two-thirds of which is protected bushland.
+Enjoy incredible views of Perth and snap plenty of great pictures for Instagram.
 Kings Park is also home to the unmissable Western Australian Botanic Garden, which displays over 3,000 species of Western Australian flowers.

-No trip to Perth is complete without checking out the port city of Fremantle.
-The city is a hub for hippies, boasting markets, street performers, a dazzling waterfront and plenty of colour and pizzazz.
-You’ll have a hard time avoiding your wallet as you discover all the delights of this vibrant city, but it’s possible to have a great day out without spending a cent.
-Watch the street performers, perch on the grass and enjoy the view at Monument Hill, stretch out at Leighton Beach, and check out the Bon Scott statue.
+No trip to Western Australia is complete without checking out the port city of Fremantle.
+The city is a vibrant hub, with markets, street performers, a lovely waterfront and a great atmosphere.
+In Fremantle, it’s entirely possible to have a great day out without spending a cent.
+Watch the street performers, relax on the grass and enjoy the view at Monument Hill, chill out at Leighton Beach, and visit the Bon Scott statue.
 If you do feel like spending a few dollars, the iconic Little Creatures brewery is a must-visit!

 Photo: Tourism WA

-The beach is perfect for a fun and free day out.
+The beach is the perfect option for a fun and free day out.
 Perth has no shortage of beaches where you can find a lovely patch of sand and spend the day relaxing, but the two standouts are Scarborough and Cottesloe – affectionately called “Cott” by the locals.
-If you’re a surfer, Trigg Beach is the place to be, but it’s a little wild for swimmers.
-If you like to get in touch with nature, head to the northern “clothes optional” section of Swanbourne Beach.
-Whichever beach you choose, you’re guaranteed a glorious time taking in the wonders of the stunning Western Australian coastline.
+If you’re a surfer, Trigg Beach is the place to be.
+However, it might be a bit too wild for swimmers.
+For something a little different, head to the northern “clothes optional” section of Swanbourne Beach.
+Whichever beach you choose, you’re guaranteed a great time taking in the beauty of Western Australia’s coastline.